react-navigation/react-navigation/README.md

 }
 ```

 Navigators need to have `Screen` components as their direct children.
 These components don't do anything by themselves, but the navigator can extract information from these and determine what to render.
-Implementation-wise, we'll use `React.Children` API for this purpose.
+Implementation-wise, we use `React.Children` API for this purpose.

+The content to render can be specified in 2 ways:

+1. React component in `component` prop (recommended)
+2. Render callback as children

+When a React component is specified, the navigator takes care of adding a `React.memo` to prevent unnecessary re-renders.
+However, it's not possible to pass extra props to the component this way.
+It's preferable to use the context API for such cases instead of props.

+A render callback which doesn't have such limitation and is easier to use for this purpose.
+However, performance optimization for the component is left to the user in such case.

+The rendered component will receives a `navigation` prop with various helpers.

 ## Type-checking